 During her tenure, the Center formally changed its name to the Terry J. Lundgren Center for Retailing in 2005.
 Terry Lundgren, an alum of the university and retired CEO and Chairman of the Board of Macy’s, was instrumental in raising funds for McClelland Park – the home of the Center – and raising funds for two major endowments that support the Center.

 In 2011, Melinda stepped down as Center director to lead the university’s alumni office.
 Following her departure, Martha Van Gelder became Center Director and served until 2015.
-In 2015, Scott Hessell was hired as the newest and current director of the Center.
+In 2015, Scott Hessell was promoted to Center Director.
 Scott had been serving as a member of the retailing and consumer sciences faculty since 2008 teaching a variety of classes in the program.
+Scott stepped down and now Sheila Kressler-Crowley is the interim director of the Center.
+Prior to coming to the center, Sheila spent the last 13 years at Bookmans Entertainment Exchange, an independent chain of used books and media stores with 6 locations in Arizona and an Amazon marketplace.